M-Karthiga/M-Karthiga/README.md

 # Hi there, I'm M-Karthiga! 👋

-I am an engineer passionate about Mechatronics, Robotics, Autonomous Navigation, and Machine Learning.
+I'm an engineering design student at IIT Madras with a focus on **robotics, control systems, and machine learning**.
+I build things that sit at the intersection of hardware and AI.
 Below is a curated directory of my major projects, hardware systems, and software repositories.

 ---